 - Staying sober while living in the facility

 These rules are designed to keep everyone safe and help former inmates adjust to living in the community.
 Halfway house staff members work closely with residents and often provide them with activities, such as job placement assistance, educational classes and personal counseling for mental health treatment, co-occurring disorders such ranging from mental health disorders to eating disorders, and dual diagnosis, as well as the development of a specific treatment plan to ensure that individual requirements are satisfied.
-Residents are also expected to actively participate in their own recovery process by attending 12-step meetings, therapy sessions and other events that focus on reintegration.
+Residents are also expected to actively participate in their own recovery treatment process by attending 12-step meetings, therapy sessions and other events that focus on reintegration.

 Take the Next Step in Your Recovery Journey Today

 Addiction is a difficult mountain to climb, but you don’t have to do it alone.
 There are plenty of options in New Hampshire at Live Free Recovery Center to get you started.
-If you or a loved one would like to find out more, you can contact us today.
+If you or a loved one would like to find out more, please reach out and contact us today.
 We provide a variety of therapy options that are especially suited to the needs of women.